Fifth Virginia Convention

 The Fifth Virginia Convention was a meeting of the Patriot legislature of Virginia held in Williamsburg from May 6 to July 5, 1776.
 This Convention declared Virginia an independent state and produced its first constitution and the Virginia Declaration of Rights.

 Background and composition

-The previous Fourth Virginia Convention had also taken place in Williamsburg, in December 1775.
-George Washington had been appointed in Philadelphia from the Second Continental Congress as commander of Continental troops surrounding Boston, and Virginia patriots defeated an advancing British expeditionary force at the Battle of Great Bridge southeast of Norfolk.
+The previous Fourth Virginia Convention had taken place in Williamsburg, in December 1775.
+In Philadelphia, the Second Continental Congress appointed George Washington commander of the Continental Army troops that then surrounded Boston, and Virginia patriots defeated an advancing British force at the Battle of Great Bridge southeast of Norfolk.

 The newly elected delegates to the Fifth Virginia Convention re-elected Edmund Pendleton as its president on his return from Philadelphia as presiding officer of the First Continental Congress.
 The membership could be thought of as belonging to one of three groups: radicals from western Virginia, who had agitated for independence from Britain even before 1775; philosophers of the American Enlightenment; and wealthy planters, largely from the east.
 A malapportionment of delegates granted disproportionate influence to this latter group.